HARLEY9897/HARLEY9897/README.md

 ### Here is I am working on:  👋

  - 🔭 I’m currently Building Skills .
-- 🌱 I’m currently learning  Android Studio
+- 🌱 I’m currently learning  Web Development
-- 👯 I’m looking to collaborate on Android Development PROJECTS
+- 👯 I’m looking to collaborate on Web Development PROJECTS
-- 🤔 I’m looking for help with :) Kotlin
+- 🤔 I’m looking for help with :) React
-- 💬 Ask me about :) Android Development
+- 💬 Ask me about :) HTML CSS and JAVASCRIPT
 - 😄 Pronouns: He
 - ⚡ Fun fact: :( I am half finish
 - 📫 How to reach me: